lu-brian/styletoken/README.md

 - Find Previous Style: finds the previous position for the style.
 Wraps to the end.
 - Find Next Style: finds the next position for the style.
 Wraps to the beginning.

+## Planned Features:
+- Regex match
+- Bookmark
+- Find style using text from clipboard
-## Known Issues
+## Known Issues:
-- edits causes incorrect range lookups
+- None at the moment